MisokralPanovic/qPCR-Analysis-Template/Reports/copy_number_gapdh_normalised_Example.md

 ### Constructing Figure

 1. Initial figure constructed using ggplot.

-with a title that is based on the target gene that were specified in params
+The control condition was removed as by definition it would be 1, and this is redundant.
+The data was organised per the order of conditions indicated in `params`.

 ``` r
 plot_normalised_values <- ggplot(final_target_data %>% filter(Condition != params$conditions[1])) +